antmicro/rdfm/documentation/source/rdfm_artifact.md

 Additionally, `rdfm-artifact` allows for the generation of delta updates, which contain only the differences between two versions of an artifact rather than the entire artifact itself.
 This can be useful for reducing the size of updates and improving the efficiency of the deployment process.

+`rdfm-artifact` can also be used for generation of Zephyr MCUboot artifacts, which allows for updating embedded devices running Zephyr.

 ## Getting started

-In order to support robust updates and rollback, the RDFM Client requires proper partition layout and integration with the U-Boot bootloader.
+In order to support robust updates and rollback, the RDFM Client requires proper partition layout and a bootloader that supports A/B update scheme.
 To make it easy to integrate the RDFM Client into your Yocto image-building project, it's recommended to use the [meta-rdfm](https://github.com/antmicro/meta-antmicro/tree/master/meta-rdfm) Yocto layer when building the BSPs.

 ## Building from source